 No voice amplifiers are to be used by any exhibitor.

-Any use of pre-recorded music or video material must be registered with the Performing Rights Society.
+Any use of pre-recorded music or video material must be registered with the Performing Rights Society by the exhibiting company.

 Exhibitors must not cause any obstruction or disturbance to the neighbouring or adjoining premises to the exhibition hall in the process of moving into or out of the exhibition hall.